 Social factors include cultural trends, religious beliefs, literacy rate, population growth, demographics, social classes, etc. These factors influence the buying pattern of your target customers, and hence, the sales of your products or services.Adapting your business operations as per your customers’ beliefs and feedback helps them feel heard.
 This builds trust and makes them prefer your brand over the competition.

 For instance, with the changes in people’s dietary habits, food outlets are expected to offer products accordingly.
 A person following veganism expects a fast food restaurant to provide diverse vegan options.

-In other words, businesses tailor their offerings according to the changing needs and wants of their customers.
+In other words, businesses tailor their offerings according to the changing needs and want of their customers.

 Technological factors refer to the technological developments impacting your business.
 This may be the way you manufacture your products or the way you market and sell them.
 This includes advances in machinery, software, and equipment that can aid or harm your business.

 For instance, a store may use gesture recognition to help people with disabilities such as hearing, speaking, or other motor impairments.
-This can help drive sales with increased inclusivity and convenience to the customers with special needs.
+This can help drive sales with increased inclusivity and convenience for customers with special needs.

 Legal factors refer to the laws your company has to abide by.
 These legal factors include consumer laws, labor laws, copyright laws, import/export laws, etc. If you do business overseas, you must follow the trade laws of your home country as well as the importing country.

 These factors influence the development of products and operations of your business.
 For instance, an automobile company follows the set safety guidelines while manufacturing vehicles.
 This includes using qualifying materials, adding safety exits, etc.